intenthq/blog/_posts/2016-01-05-6-tips-succeed-coding-interviews.md

 Here at Intent HQ we deal with code on a daily basis (is there any software engineering team who doesn't?).
 So, when we are about to hire somebody, her ability to write code is probably the skill we will take into account the most.
 That's why we do have a coding interview in our process.

 We know that sometimes candidates feel insecure and nervous when they are facing a code interview.
-We understand those feelings (we've been doing code interviews all our life too), so we try to make you as comfortable as possible with rules like:
+We understand those feelings (we've been doing code interviews all our lives too), so we try to make you as comfortable as possible with rules like:

 - You can code in your preferred language